When Assisting One Disempowers Another: Related Work

 Recent work uses approximations of effective empowerment as an objective for assistance.
 Importantly, these models can help human users without needing to model their goals \citep{du_ave_2020, myers_learning_2024}.
-The appeal is intuitive: by maximizing a human's empowerment, an agent should help them achieve as many possible states in the future without needing to explicitly infer those goals.
-Because calculating empowerment is computationally intractable in high-dimensional environments, several approximations have been developed to scale its measurement \citep{mohamed_variational, myers_learning_2024, jung_empowerment_2012}. \citet{franzmeyer_learning_2022} develop an assistive agent that optimizes the number of \textit{choices} available to another agent.
-They develop multiple estimators for choice and show that the resulting agent acts prosocially across multiple contexts without access to external rewards.
-They demonstrate these results in environments where the assistive agent's action space is limited to moving around the environment, without influencing the layout.
-Compared to empowerment, choice is simpler to compute because it only depends on the agent's states (although a state transition matrix must also be estimated).
+The appeal is intuitive: by maximizing a human's effective empowerment, an agent should help them achieve as many possible states in the future without needing to explicitly infer those goals.
+Franzmeyer et al. \cite{franzmeyer_learning_2022} develop an assistive agent that optimizes the number of \textit{choices} available to another agent, a simpler computation that only depends on the agent's states, not their actions.
+Because calculating empowerment is computationally intractable in high-dimensional environments, several approximations have been developed to scale its measurement \citep{mohamed_variational, myers_learning_2024, jung_empowerment_2012}.

 Regardless, prior works on goal-agnostic assistance focus on dyadic interactions between an assistant and a simulated human user, or assume that the user and bystanders are adversaries \citep{du_ave_2020, myers_learning_2024, franzmeyer_learning_2022}.
-They do not measure the impact of these assistance objectives on other agents in the environment.
+Notably, multi-principal assistance games is a line of work that studies assistance in multi-agent environments, but they assume that the assistant aims to serve multiple users with diverging objectives.
+This differs from our work, in which the assistant only serves a single user in the presence of multiple bystanders with diverse objectives.
+Aside from being used as a measurement for agent capability and a training objective for reinforcement learning, empowerment has also been used to measure the power of large language-model agents \cite{song2025estimating}, inspiring our approach to use negative changes in empowerment as a measure for reduced human agency.